Mkleemjr/100-days-of-code/log.md

 **Thoughts:** Getting the ES6 JavaScript foundation down in preparation to digest the new React material.
 Feeling stronger and more focussed.

 **Link(s) to work:** [Create a Front-End App with React](https://www.codecademy.com/learn/paths/build-web-apps-with-react) | [Secret Message](https://www.codecademy.com/paths/build-web-apps-with-react/tracks/bwa-javascript-functions-arrays-and-loops/modules/learn-javascript-arrays/projects/secret-message)

+### Day 18: February 1, 2020

+**Today's Progress**: Worked on [Codecademy's](https://www.codecademy.com/) Create a Front-End App with React.
+Back to the beginning with JSX, Components and Props till it sinks in.

+**Thoughts:** Trying to figure out how to use methods like .map(), etc. to iterate over objects that have nested objects and arrays.
+Some progress, but have a long way to go.

+**Link(s) to work:** [Create a Front-End App with React](https://www.codecademy.com/learn/paths/build-web-apps-with-react)